Purdue-CS193/homework-0-ng-daniel/index.md

+# Daniel's First CS193 Homework

+### Things I Like about CS193
+- NO EXAMS!!!!
+- contributes at least one credit to my degree requirements
+- learning practical job skills

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.